RedrawnWrapper/Vyond-Legacy-Offline/README.md

 it is best if you use the vyond legacy offline installer. that get rids of pain of having to wait for the files to extract and everything.

 ## How To Contribute
-you need to be a good user, 13+ of age, a trusted person, and good at coding if you want to contribute.
-Yugandar's World Animator & Fanimation36 will be default contriubtors when i find some good users who is good at coding to be contributor.
+you need to be a good user, 13+ of age, a trusted person, and good at coding if you want to contribute. joshthevideomaker2022 will be a default contriubtor when i find some good users who is good at coding to be contributor.